 \textit{\textbf{J1652+2651}}: Two main components are seen in this pulsar, with the trailing having double peaks.
 We see evidence of a double structure at 327 MHz but not at the other frequencies.
 Moreover, fluctuation spectra show an 18-$P$ stationary periodicity that modulates the entire profile.
 This seems to reflect a conal quadruple c{\bf Q} geometry, and we model it as such; however, the inner conal dimensions are poorly determined.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.
 0.1in

-\textit{\textbf{J1713+0747}}: For this 4.6-ms pulsar, a standard core/double-cone model fails completely.
+\textit{\textbf{J1713+0747}}: For this 4.6-ms pulsar, a standard core-cone model fails completely.
 The central putative core component is far narrower than the polar cap diameter, and here the very shallow PPA rate confounds any chance of finding an adequate model.
 See also \citet{kkwj98} and \citet{Dai2015}.
 0.1in

 \textit{\textbf{J1720+2150}}: This pulsar exhibits a striking resemblance to the five-component exemplar B1237+25.
-Like it the central core component is weak and conflated with the inner conal features, and the PPAs indicate a highly central sightline traverse.
+Like this pulsar the central core component is weak and conflated with the inner conal features, and the PPAs indicate a highly central sightline traverse.
 A plot showing fitted Gaussian components at 149 MHz is given in Fig.~\ref{figA113}.
-We model it as an double cone {\bf M} structure, but the inner conal dimensions are estimates.
+We model it as a double cone {\bf M} structure, but the inner conal dimensions are estimates.

 0.1in